capernix/startup-bud/README.md

 ## Contact

-For any inquiries or support, please contact us at [email@example.com].
+For any inquiries or support, please contact us at [marvinsukumar1@gmail.com].

 ---

-You can customize the content further based on specific details and requirements of your project.